 Unfortunately, disputes may arise when a beneficiary contests the terms of a trust.
 Whether we drafted the trust or not, our trust lawyers can work with the involved parties to resolve these disputes.
 Our goal is always to reach a fair agreement while avoiding litigation.
 When litigation is necessary, we use our proven track record of success to achieve the most favorable outcome on behalf of our clients.

 Experienced Florida and Alabama Trust Attorneys

 Each family’s assets and circumstances are unique.
-The estate planning attorneys at the law offices of Whibbs Stone Barnett, P.A., deliver customized solutions for your needs, including the strategic use of a variety of trusts.
+The estate planning attorneys at the law offices of Whibbs Stone Barnett Turner, PA, deliver customized solutions for your needs, including the strategic use of a variety of trusts.